 Jeffrey Pegram, a traditional and contemporary indigenous musician who identifies as Cherokee, said that people who travel to the East End, as well as longtime Long Island residents, are still surprised to learn that there is a reservation on Long Island.

-The musician, who sang several songs Monday while playing a hand drum, said that Monday's event is to "make sure that people understand the fact that we’re here."
+The musician, who sang several songs Monday while playing a hand drum, said Monday's event was to "make sure that people understand the fact that we’re here."

 As Pegram played, Shinnecock nation member Alan Shepard executed an eastern war dance.
 Then, Pegram played a unity dance, instructing all to participate by joining hands.